 In March 2017, the FASB issued ASU 2017-08, Receivables-Nonrefundable Fees and Other Costs (Subtopic 310-20): Premium Amortization on Purchased Callable Debt Securities.
 This update shortens the amortization period for certain callable fixed income securities held at a premium to the earliest possible call date.
 For public entities, this guidance is effective for years beginning after December 15, 2018, including interim periods within those years.
 Early adoption is permitted.
 The Company plans on adopting the update on the required effective date using the prescribed modified retrospective approach.
-Atlas has a number of fixed income securities that are callable and held at a premium.
+Atlas currently has fixed income securities that are callable and held at a premium.
 The amount of the difference in amortization from current accounting treatment to the change prescribed in this ASU will be recorded upon adoption as an adjustment to retained earnings and treated as a change in accounting principle.
-Atlas is currently evaluating the potential impact of the ASU on these certain securities, which will change as securities mature, are sold, or are purchased.
+Because the first call date for most of these fixed income securities is less than one year from its maturity date, Atlas does not expect the adjustment to retained earnings to be material.
+The impact of the ASU on these certain securities will change as securities mature or are sold.
+Atlas also will consider the impact of this ASU on future purchases of fixed income securities.